Skip to main content

 Because He was sinless, He can save us through His substitutionary death.

-Because He rose again He can renew our hearts through His resurrection life.
+Because He rose again, He can renew our hearts through His resurrection life.

 So now, though we committed cosmic treason, Jesus cleanses our sin, covers us in His righteousness, and calls us citizens of His Kingdom.
 We are changed by believing in Jesus’ name.
 His redemption unravels sin’s ruin and turns sinners into sons by his blood.
 And by believing in Jesus’ Truth Satan’s Lie is loosed and demons are disgraced.
 By receiving His grace, our sin is erased.
 This is the Gospel, or the good news about Jesus.